The short story

 from PM Nawaz Sharif

-Physio (Uni Syd), PostGrad Sports Physio (La Trobe)
+Physio (Uni Syd), PostGrad in Sports Physio (La Trobe)

 APA Level 3 Sports Physiotherapy Cert.
 (AIS)